Guatapé is quite possibly the Instagrammable destination on the planet.

 I remember seeing a photo of Guatapé somewhere on the internet, and being so awed that I immediately added it into my list of places to go in Colombia.
 How could I resist a trip to such a photogenic spot?
 I could practically feel my camera itching to jump out of my bag and get snapping.

 Now that I’ve finally had the chance to visit the town of Guatapé, I can confirm that it is just as pretty in real life as it appears in photos!
 If you’re planning a trip to this picturesque Colombian destination, here are all the deets on a day trip to Guatapé from Medellin.

-Our Guatapé day trip was with Tours Guatape, which we booked via Toucan Cafe in Poblado.
-You can reserve your spot online, or book through the tour desk in the cafe (as we did) any time up until the day before the tour.
+Our Guatapé day trip was with Tours Guatape.
+You can reserve your spot online any time up until the day before the tour.

 This particular tour was a large group tour on a full size bus.
-While I generally prefer more intimate, smaller group tours, I actually didn’t mind the group size in this case as it meant the tour was dirt cheap.
-At only 79,000 pesos (about $26 USD) per person including breakfast and lunch, I definitely thought it was excellent value for money.
+While I generally prefer more intimate, smaller group tours, I actually didn’t mind the group size in this case as the tour was dirt cheap and included breakfast and lunch.
+I definitely thought it was excellent value for money.

 The bus also wasn’t packed with seniors as most large group tours are.
 I think older people tend not to travel to Colombia because of the historical reputation of it being a “dangerous” place (BTW – it’s not!).
 There were plenty of other people around our age taking the tour – we enjoyed chatting to a bunch of Americans in their 20s and 30s over breakfast.